Robinlovelace/cycle-hire-inclusive/README.md

 Since users’ home locations and trip purpose are not stored in the OD data, it is impossible to know which trips were made by local residents and which were not.
-However, it is possible to make speculative infererences around residential usage from trip patterns.
+However, it is possible to infer residential usage from trip patterns.
 The daily flow of cycle hire scheme usage shows a clear pattern, with the majority of ‘home station trips’ (in which bikes are rented near the user’s home) happening in the morning peak (which we define as 06:00 to 10:00).
-The comparison between morning and afternoon usage patterns highlights the reasons for this emphasis: in the afternoon peak (16:00 to 20:00) many trips represent people renting cycles in the centre for the return leg of their journey and many more tourist and leisure trips are taken by non-residents during this time (see Figure
+The comparison between morning and afternoon usage patterns highlights the reasons for this emphasis: in the afternoon peak (16:00 to 20:00) many trips represent people renting cycles in the centre for the return leg of their journey and many more tourist and leisure trips are taken by non-residents during this time (see Figure @ref(fig:map-am-pm-peaks)).

-@ref(fig:map-am-pm-peaks)).
+By taking AM and PM peak subsets from the full dataset, and calculating the number of trips per year per docking station and associated IMD scores (income component) we could generate results estimating both the overall levels of usage per resident per year by income levels of the areas in which docking stations are located, and the relative levels of growth in relatively high and low income areas.
+These results are presented in the next section.

 <!-- todo: how the data were analysed (from Eva) -->